Zachary-Diemer21/SpaceX/README.md

 # SpaceX
 A Java space game application

+__Future edits we can make__
+- We can make it a timed game
+  - As the time increases, we can make the game harder, the longer you last and the more asteroids you destroy -> the more points you get
+- We can add enemies to the game as well that either shoot or move towards us
+- We can add a high score system :100:
+- We can create a computer to play the game for us :computer:
 ## Helloooooo team members! :dog: :smile: :rocket:
 Here's how you get started:
   1. Create a new Java project titled SpaceX